 Most fans can attest that British secret service agent James Bond knows his way around a casino.

 Typically a Baccarat fan, Bond was also famous for making a very specific bet on the roulette wheel.
 Known as a flat bet (the same amount used on each spin), it consists of placing the equivalent of $20, $200, or $2,000 across the betting table.
 The ratios are what is considered important: $14 on the high numbers (19-36), $5 on the six numbers of 13 through 18, and a dollar on zero for insurance.

 Whether players are shaken or stirred by this strategy remains to be seen.
 While one segment of the bet may win, the other two will lose.
 Having the luck (or designation) of a couple of zeros turning up at the table is a hefty part of the success – or failure – of this strategy.

+American Roulette is definitely popular – all the top casinos as well as new casinos in Canada offer it as a crucial part of their live dealer game portfolio.
 While American Roulette is a great game enjoyed by players the world over, it is usually the version that introduces new players who then go on to play European or French Roulette.
 The Double 0 pocket is a license to kill the RTP, and players searching for a roulette game with better odds don’t have far to look.